idothestamping/data-structures-and-algorithms/Data-Structures/documents/LinkedList.md

 insertBefore - Looping through the list to find and insert the new value before the current value. insertAfter - Looping through the list to find and insert the new value after the current value. kth from the end - Takes a number, k, as a parameter.
-Return the node’s value that is k from the end of the linked list.
+Return the node’s value that is k from the end of the linked list. mergeList -Takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.

 ## Solution (Code)
 <!-- Link to code -->